 Weight: 0.2 pound | Dimensions (LxWxH): 6 x 3 x 1 inches | Blade: Stainless steel | Dishwasher Safe: Yes

 Best Electric: Starfrit Electric Rotato Express

 What We Love: Fast, easy to use, lightweight

 What We Don't Love: Doesn’t work as well with imperfectly shaped produce

 Whether you’re cooking a holiday meal or are just not interested in taking on manual labor if it’s avoidable, this electric peeler has you covered.
 It’s a unique contraption that works automatically, with no effort on your part other than putting the ingredient into the machine unpeeled, then removing it fully peeled.
 It can peel a potato and similar vegetables in about 10 seconds, which makes it a timesaver, too.

 Because of how the blades are placed on the machine, this electric peeler is safe for children to use.
 As blades wear out over time, replacement blades are available, and instructions are included about how to swap them out.
 This peeler can handle all sorts of vegetables and fruits, including difficult-to-peel ingredients such as peaches.
-At a reasonable cost of just around $20, which is the equivalent of two to three manual peelers, you’ll accomplish far more than you and another peeler could!
+At a reasonable cost that's usually the equivalent of two to three manual peelers, you’ll accomplish far more than you and another peeler could!

 Best Ergonomic: Chef'n PalmPeeler Vegetable Peeler

 What We Love: Easy to hold, perfect for cooks with hand pain

 What We Don't Love: Best for firm vegetables